MrWook/angular-error-messages/README.md

 </div>
 ```

-The directive add everything necessary into the div.

 The content of mw-error-message is used as the label or if you use a translation directive its used as a prefix combined with the name of the input field.
 In this example the marker would be 'CTRLSYSTEM_TEST'.